apitrace/apitrace/README.markdown

 * obtain a trace

-* obtain reference snapshots, by doing:
+* obtain reference snapshots, by doing on a reference system:

-        mkdir /path/to/snapshots/
+        mkdir /path/to/reference/snapshots/
         glretrace -s /path/to/reference/snapshots/ application.trace

-  on reference system.

 * prune the snapshots which are not interesting